 Is this your job?

 Nope, this is my hobby.
-I make this comic because I have these stories to tell, and I want to tell them.
-It's why I try not to spend too much time on the project.
+I make comics because I have stories to tell and I want to tell them.
+It's why I try not to spend too much time on t my projects.
 I don't want it to start feeling like a job, cause then I'd start to dread working on it, and then the comic would probably stop being fun/funny.